San Jose del Monte: History

 During the revolt against Spain, the town became a battleground between the Katipuneros and the Spanish forces.
 The revolutionaries lost and the vengeful Spanish soldiers burned down the settlement.
-The town people fled for their lives to nearby towns.
-At the advent of the American rule, it was made a part of Santa Maria until 1918 when the town was recreated and Ciriaco Gallardo appointed the first municipal president.
+The townspeople fled for their lives to nearby towns.
+At the advent of American rule, it was made a part of Santa Maria until 1918 when the town was recreated and Ciriaco Gallardo appointed the first municipal president.
 Public schools were opened at the start of the American regime but due to the scarcity of the population, the highest grade organized was at the fourth grade.

-During the Japanese occupation, the town became an ideal hiding place of the local recognized guerrillas because of the town's hilly and wooden terrain.
+During the Japanese occupation, the town became an ideal hiding place for the locally recognized guerrillas because of the town's hilly and wooden terrain.
 The Japanese Imperial Army took over the local government of San Jose del Monte from 1942 to 1943.
-In resistance, the municipality formed its own guerrilla unit.
-San Jose del Monte experienced large casualties when the Americans bombed the town center on January 11, 1945, and again on January 14, 1945.
+In resistance, the municipality formed its guerrilla unit.
+San Jose del Monte experienced large casualties when the Americans bombed the town center on 11 January 1945, and again on 14 January 1945.
 When the combined Filipino and American troops came, peace reigned but not for long.

-At the height of the Hukbalahap Rebellion, the town was raided on October 10, 1950.
+At the height of the Hukbalahap Rebellion, the town was raided on 10 October 1950.
 The Huks burned down the town hall.
-The town was raided for the second time on March 21, 1951.
+The town was raided for the second time on 21 March 1951.
 The Huks did not succeed because of the precautionary measures instituted by the town officials after which the Huks were gradually eliminated.